harisont/Bidibibasididati/README.md

 The DMBS I used is postgres.

 ## On notes
 I like to read my notes on my e-reader.
-If you'd like something similar, I sugggest that you install pandoc and run
+If you'd like something similar, I suggest that you install __pandoc__ (what a wonderful software!) and run
 ```
-pandoc dm.md -t epub -o dm.epub
+pandoc dm.md -o dm.epub
 ```
 If your reader renders math formulas poorly, use
 ```